spine-examples/todo-list/deployment/appengine-web/README.md

 Note, that a service account key file __must not__ be stored in VCS.

-The service account key is decrypted during the Travic CI build and stored under the `deployment/appengine-web/src/main/resources/spine-dev.json` path.
+The service account key is decrypted during the Travis CI build and stored under the `deployment/appengine-web/src/main/resources/spine-dev.json` path.

 #### Encrypt credentials for Travis